Skip to navigation Skip to content Skip to footer

 Email: mkobylanski@albertus.edu

-As the AD at UConn Avery Point, Kobylanski was a member of the campus Senior Leadership Team and was responsible for all aspects of the intercollegiate athletics program, along with campus waterfront programming, recreation, and intramurals.
+Prior to his appointment at Albertus, Kobylanski was the Athletics Director at the University of Connecticut, Avery Point in Groton.
+In this role, he was a member of the campus Senior Leadership Team and was responsible for all aspects of the intercollegiate athletics program, along with campus waterfront programming, recreation, and intramurals.
 There, he developed and fostered a culture of academic success amongst the student-athletes, which peaked with an average cumulative student-athlete academic year GPA of 3.3.
 Kobylanski also developed numerous initiatives within the UConn Avery Point athletic department and the larger campus community, while also forging ahead with several new partnerships in Southeastern Connecticut.
-Athletically, the Pointers achieved success at the regional and national level, including a seventh-place finish from the women’s basketball team at the 2019 NJCAA Tournament.

-His stint as UConn Avery Point was preceded by 11-plus years as Associate Director of Athletics at Southern Connecticut State University.
-Prior to that appointment, Kobylanski served as both Assistant Athletic Director and Sports Information Director at Quinnipiac University for six years.
+Kobylanski spent 11-plus years as Associate Director of Athletics at Southern Connecticut State University prior to taking the Athletic Director role at UConn Avery Point.
+Kobylanski began his career by serving both Assistant Athletic Director and Sports Information Director at Quinnipiac University for six years.

 Kobylanski was instrumental in developing key initiatives and elevating the internal and external communications efforts during his time at SCSU.
 His areas of oversight included media relations, social media, broadcast production, publications, marketing, promotions, community relations, CHAMPS Life Skills, licensing, and corporate sponsorship.
 He also served as the sports supervisor for several programs.

-He was recognized for his volunteer work by the College Sports Communicators (formerly CoSIDA) for the last nine years (2015-2023) as a recipient of its “Volunteer 15” award.
-He also assists with CoSIDA as a member of 2YSIDA, a group of athletic administrators and communications professionals at two-year institutions.
-Kobylanski is a current member of the CSC Mentoring Program and the CSC Job Seekers Committee, where he assists with providing mentorship to aspiring professionals in the field.
+He has been recognized for his volunteer work by the College Sports Communicators (formerly College Sports Information Directors of America) for the last 10 years (2015-24).
+Kobylanski is a current member of the CSC Career Services Committee, where he assists with providing mentorship to aspiring professionals in the field.
+He has also participated in the CSC Mentoring Program as a mentor.

 In addition, the Cystic Fibrosis Foundation lauded him as one of “New Haven’s Finest” in the summer of 2016 for his cumulative professional and personal efforts.